-The Ministry for the Environment and Natural Resources announced on its web site 20 November 2013 that the preparation of the report was underway and welcomed any early comments the public or stakeholders might have and wanted to put forward.
-It also informed that the draft report would be put on the web site for comments at a later stage.
-The same day the Ministry sent a letter to environmental NGOs with the same information where the NGOs were invited to put forward early comments if they had any.
-The letter also informed that once the draft report would be ready it would be sent out to the NGOs for comments and a meeting would also be called to discuss the draft.
-On 14 March the draft report was published on the Ministry's web site and asked for comments before 28 March.
-A meeting with the environmental NGOs was called on 21 March.
-Representatives of 3 NGOs attended the meeting where the draft report was discussed and the NGOs comments noted.
-The NGOs announced that they intended to submit a shadow report to the Convention.
-However they put forward some comments which are reflected at the relevant place in the report.
-Five Comments from the public were received and they are also reflected at the relevant place in the report.
+The Ministry for the Environment and Natural Resources announced on its website 21 July 2021 that the preparation of the report was underway and welcomed any early comments the public or stakeholders might have and wanted to put forward.
+It also informed that the draft report would be put on the website for comments at a later stage.
+The same day the Ministry sent a letter to environmental NGOs (Non-Governmental Organisations) and other stakeholders with the same information where the NGOs were invited to put forward early comments if they had any.
+The letter also informed that once the draft report would be ready it would be sent out to the NGOs and other stakeholders for comments and a meeting would also be called to discuss the draft.
+At this stage the Government received four response letters, from the Icelandic Environmental Association Landvernd, Iceland Nature Conservation Association, Samorka association of energy and utility companies in Iceland, The Public Health Office in the North West of Iceland as well as one response letter from an individual.